Lake Allatoona free from harmful levels of toxic algae, tests confirm

 He did not supply the MDJ with the test results, as requested, or explain what a “safe range” of toxic algae is, but said the agency recommends people and pets avoid going into lakes or ponds that appear bright green or the color of pea soup.

-Meanwhile the Cobb County-Marietta Water Authority, which sources drinking water from Lake Allatoona among other reservoirs, is planning more tests Friday.
+Meanwhile the Cobb County-Marietta Water Authority, which sources drinking water from Lake Allatoona among other reservoirs, was planning more tests for Aug.
+16.

-Operations director Cole Blackwell says the authority will specifically test for blue-green algae in Lake Allatoona Friday, as well as manganese, total organic carbon, chlorophyll a, dissolved oxygen, pH, conductivity, turbidity and coliform.
+Operations director Cole Blackwell said the authority will specifically test for blue-green algae in Lake Allatoona, as well as manganese, total organic carbon, chlorophyll a, dissolved oxygen, pH, conductivity, turbidity and coliform.

-The authority was advised of the EPD’s test results from the Red Top Mountain area of Lake Allatoona, where Marietta couple Morgan and Patrick Fleming say they swam and played with their pet border collie Arya on Saturday before she suddenly died.
+The authority was advised of the EPD’s test results from the Red Top Mountain area of Lake Allatoona, where Marietta couple Morgan and Patrick Fleming said they swam and played with their pet border collie Arya Aug.
+10 before she suddenly died.

-A public Facebook post by the couple Saturday night, just hours after Arya had died from suspected toxic algae poisoning, went viral on social media and sparked fresh fears about the safety of local swimming spots.
+A public Facebook post by the couple, just hours after Arya had died from suspected toxic algae poisoning, went viral on social media and sparked fresh fears about the safety of local swimming spots.

 The post, including photographs of the couple with Arya at Lake Allatoona, has been shared over 280,000 times and attracted almost as many comments.